Conformal Bootstrap on the Annulus in Liouville CFT: Introduction

+and the Sobolev space $H^{s}(\T)$ with $s<0$ is equipped with a cylinder sigma-algebra and a Gaussian cylinder measure $\mu_0$ coming from the restriction of the Gaussian Free Field to $\T$ (see the exact definition in Subsection \ref{sub:hilbert}).
+This Hilbert space $\mathcal{H}$ can be diagonalized by the generalized eigenstates of $\mathbf{H}$.

-Step 4 was finally solved in \cite{GKRV21}, they proved Segal's axioms for LCFT, which allows representing $n$-point correlation functions on Riemann surface with genus $\mathrm{g}$ by the structure constants and conformal blocks.
-Conformal blocks are power series with coefficients determined by representation-theoretic objects (Virasoro algebras with central charge $c_L$), and they are holomorphic functions on the moduli space in some coordinates called plumbing coordinates.
+Step 4 was finally solved in \cite{GKRV21}.
+They defined amplitudes by rigorously implementing the path integral method, and showed amplitudes are some nice operators which are called Hilbert-Schmidt operators.
+They proved Segal's axioms for LCFT on closed Riemann surfaces, which allows to represent $n$-point correlation functions on Riemann surface with genus $\mathrm{g}$ by the structure constants and conformal blocks, i.e. the conformal bootstrap equation